 The lapping is done immersed in lubricant preventing surface heating.
 The forces are kept low by properly controlling tool speed, feed rate, and removal rate and controlling the tool down force.

 Thickness measurement and entry to correct for surface profile changes

 After coarse lapping, the remaining silicon thickness can be measured.
-The thickness measurements can be automatically entered if the integrated thickness measurement system is used or manually entered by the operator for profile adjustment.
+The thickness measurements can be manually entered by the operator for profile adjustment.